Frequently Asked Questions

 Important Note for Students: If you are a student and you report an incident of sex/gender discrimination, harassment, misconduct and/or retaliation to any faculty or staff member other than Confidential Resources listed above (University Counselors, Pastors, and Student Health Provider), the faculty or staff member must report your information to the Title IX Coordinator.

-All Lenoir-Rhyne faculty and staff members are Mandated Reporters under LR policy for purposes of reporting sex/gender discrimination, harassment, misconduct and/or retaliation.
-Mandated Reporters include full-time, part-time, adjunct and any other individuals employed by LR.
+All Lenoir-Rhyne faculty and staff members are Mandatory Reporters under LR policy for purposes of reporting sex/gender discrimination, harassment, misconduct and/or retaliation.
+Mandatory Reporters include full-time, part-time, adjunct and any other individuals employed by LR.

 • If I report an incident to the university, will the information be kept confidential?